The Rules of the Takeover Appeal Board are set out below.

 (c) any of the matters referred to in paragraph 1.6 above,

-- Any ruling of the Hearings Committee shall stand pending determination of any appeal, unless otherwise directed by the Hearings Committee or by the chairman of the hearing before the Hearings Committee or, where a Notice of Appeal has been lodged or purported to be lodged, the chairman of the hearing.
+- Any ruling of the Hearings Committee shall stand pending determination of any appeal, unless otherwise directed by the Hearings Committee or by the chair of the hearing before the Hearings Committee or, where a Notice of Appeal has been lodged or purported to be lodged, the chair of the hearing.

 2. Proceedings before the Board